teberhardt/cards-over-lan/protocol.md

 ### s_clientinfo

 Contains player information that identifies a client.
-Sent by server when the player changes their name.
+Sent by server when the player changes their client options.

 ```json
 {